 It is difficult to imagine what this young woman must live with knowing that she took three lives.
 As she lives her life, perhaps she can be a source of education for others about the incredibly dangerous practice of texting while driving.

 The national statistics are alarming.
 In 2017, over 3,000 deaths and an estimated 1.5 million car accidents were caused by the use of a cell phone while driving.
 Thousands are estimated to be fatally injured due to this every year.
 The numbers are only estimates, because there are instances in which the use of a phone is not reported after a fatal crash, which very well could be a wrongful death case.
 Another very shocking aspect of this is that many drivers believe they are different, that they can drive and text at the same time and that nothing will happen to them or others.
-But driving involves physical and cognitive functions and we are all human.
-As such, those functions cannot be looking at a screen, using hands to text or talk and also be looking at the road.
+But driving involves physical and cognitive functions that both limit and enhance our abilities.
+Humans are not capable of looking at the road and driving safely, while also looking at a screen or using hands to text or talk.
 It is just not possible.
 No one is immune from the dangers of this practice.
 No one is capable of texting while driving and doing so safely.
 In fairly large percentages, both teens and adults believe they are capable of being the ones who can drive and text safely.
 This is wrong, not factual and unrealistic.

 At Scholle Law we often see the real impact on injured victims of distracted driving.
 We cannot stress enough the importance of the laws that prohibit this practice and of education as to why this is so dangerous.
 If you or a family member have been injured in a car accident, please contact our law firm for help and guidance.
 We are here to support you and to help you recover from your injuries using our expertise as Duluth personal injury lawyers.
 Contact us for a free consultation at any time.